Conestoga Mall (Waterloo, Ontario)

+Acquisition by Primaris REIT

+In June 2023 Primaris REIT announced an intention to acquire the mall for $270 million from Ivanhoé Cambridge.
+The transaction closed in July 2023.

 Redevelopment

 Conestoga Mall underwent a major $75 million redevelopment project.
 The project began in mid-2006, and was completed in the spring of 2010.
 Details of the project include a 130000 sqft expansion on the south end of the property, a renovation and upgrade to the existing building, a new 700-seat food court with a new south end mall entrance, and a pedestrian-friendly façade.

 The redevelopment was also to include significant traffic improvements to the King Street entrance of the mall.
 The intersection of Conestogo Road and Kraus Drive were replaced with a roundabout at the City of Waterloo's request.
 A second entrance was added to King Street in the form of a right in-right out intersection.
 The traffic upgrades were paid for by Ivanhoé Cambridge as a condition of the City of Waterloo issuing a building permit for the expansion of the shopping centre.

 The Bay

 The Bay (now "Hudson's Bay") was moved slightly to the south and was completely rebuilt into a larger store.
 The new prototype Bay at Conestoga Mall was the first "green" store in the company's portfolio - complete with environmentally-conscious measures such as solar panels, wind turbines, recycled carpet, and waterless urinals.
 The company also introduced higher end products such as Chanel cosmetics to serve Waterloo's growing affluence.
+It closed in June 2025, due to the chain's bankruptcy.